It's no secret that live streaming has taken off in a major way — eMarketer predicts there will be 164.4 million live video viewers in 2023. ;

-7) Engage with commenters, and call them out by name.
+9. Engage with commenters, and mention them by name.

 The number of comments on your broadcast is another way to get Facebook to give it a higher relevancy score, making it more likely to show up on people's News Feeds.
 So encourage your viewers to comment, and engage with people who are commenting by answering their questions and calling them out by name.
 Not only will it get more people to comment, but it's also a fun way to include your viewers in the live experience, which could make them stick around longer.

-"Your audience will be thrilled to hear you mention their name and answer their questions when you are live," says Hunersen.
+Plus, your audience will be thrilled to hear you mention their name and answer their questions when you are live.

-8) Have someone else watching and responding to comments on from a desktop computer.
+10. Have someone else watching and responding to comments from a desktop computer.

 When you're the one holding the camera for a Facebook Live video, it's really hard to see the comments popping up on the mobile screen.
 If the comments are coming in fast, it's especially easy to lose sight of them as they disappear below the fold.
 Plus, you're probably occupied by recording and entertaining viewers.

-9) Ask viewers to subscribe to live notifications.
+12. Ask viewers to subscribe to Facebook Live notifications.

 In addition to asking for Likes, shares, and comments, ask viewers to subscribe to live notifications.
 To do that, all viewers have to do is click the small, downward-facing arrow in the top right-hand corner of the live video post, and choose "Turn On Notifications."

-Because timing is such an important factor for engagement in these live videos, we recommend that you go live for at least 10 minutes, although you can stay live for up to 4 hours using the Facebook mobile app and 8 hours using Live Producer/desktop.
+Because timing is such an important factor for engagement in these live videos, Facebook suggests going live for at least 30 minutes, although you can stay live for up to 4 hours using the Facebook mobile app and 8 hours using Live Producer/desktop.

 Once you've finished the live broadcast, you can always go back and edit the description, change the privacy settings, or delete the video, just like you would any other post.

-Here's where you can add a trackable link to the description in the post, which can direct future viewers to your live video series page, the site of whatever campaign you're using the video to promote, or somewhere else.
-(Learn how to create a trackable link here.)
+You can add a trackable link to the description in the post, which can direct future viewers to your live video series page, the site of whatever campaign you're using the video to promote, or somewhere else.